vrockai/pipeline-test/docs/content.md

 ---

 ## Composition and short-term stability of gut microbiota in lean and spontaneously overweight healthy Labrador retriever dogs.
- 29.03.2022, _J Söder, S Wernersson, K Höglund, R Hagman, S Lindåse, J Dicksved_
+ 30.03.2022, _J Söder, S Wernersson, K Höglund, R Hagman, S Lindåse, J Dicksved_

-The gut microbiota and its metabolic end-products act in close collaboration with the nutrient metabolism of the animal.
+_Animals, Dog Diseases, Dogs, Feces, Gastrointestinal Microbiome, Male, Obesity, Overweight, RNA, Ribosomal, 16S_ The gut microbiota and its metabolic end-products act in close collaboration with the nutrient metabolism of the animal.
 A relationship between excess adiposity and alterations in gut microbiota composition has been identified in humans and rodents, but data are scarce for overweight dogs.
 This study compared composition and temporal variations of gut microbiota in healthy lean and spontaneously overweight dogs.
 The analysis was based on three individual fresh faeces samples from each dog during a 10-day period.
 Twenty-seven healthy and intact male Labrador retriever dogs were included, 12 of which were classified as lean (body condition score (BCS) 4-5 on a 9-point scale) and 15 as overweight (BCS 6-8).
 Gut microbiota was analysed by Illumina sequencing of the V3-V4 region of the 16S rRNA gene.

 [Source](https://actavetscand.biomedcentral.com/articles/10.1186/s13028-022-00628-z)